cultivarium/GenomeSPOT/README.md

 # Model training and evaluation

 Users may be interested in replicating this work using the provided modules and scientific notebooks.
+Note that steps 1, 2, and 4 requires long periods of time.

-## Download data for training
+## 1. Download data for training

 Data is downloaded from two resources: